Skip to main content

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-14% of your time is spent in timetabled teaching and learning activity.
+14% of your time is spent in timetabled learning and teaching activity.

 Assessment typically comprises exams (eg test or exam), practical (eg presentations, performance) and coursework (eg essays, reports, self-assessment, portfolios, dissertation).
 The approximate percentage for how you will be assessed on this course is as follows, though depends to some extent on the optional modules you choose.